-In addition Nibley has constructed a recycle site drop off area in town, which gives residents a convenient place to drop off green waste and cardboard materials to be recycled.
+In addition Nibley has constructed a recycle site drop off area in town, which gives residents a convenient place to drop off green waste.

 In order to help meet the goals and objectives of this SWMP Nibley City has chosen to adopt the following BMPs summarized in Table 11 for use within our city as applicable.
 Each BMP is cross referenced alphabetically by code to a fact sheet that describes the BMP, its applicability, limitations and its effectiveness in Appendix B.